-If your survey is emitting loud sounds at frequencies that could impact marine mammals, it is usual to make an assessment of the potential effects.
-OSC has provided a series of free tools to assist in this decision-making process (www.osc.co.uk/tools) and written a book on the topic (Todd et al., 2015).
+If your survey is emitting loud sounds at frequencies that could impact marine mammals, it is usual to assess the potential effects.
+OSC has provided a series of free tools to assist in this decision-making process and written a book on the topic, the Marine Mammal Observer and Passive Acoustic Monitoring Handbook (Todd et al., 2015).

 Increasingly worldwide, Marine Mammal Observers (MMOs) are being used during hydrographical surveys, particularly in sensitive areas.
-In Germany, any activity that emits noise into the marine environment must follow strict protocols that are enforced by law, regardless of sound frequency (see www.osc.co.uk/sectors/windfarms).
-In New Zealand, the laws are very different to anywhere else in the world, and underwater transmission loss modelling may be required, handled by our New Zealand office (www.osc-nz.co.nz).
+In Germany, any activity that emits noise into the marine environment must follow strict protocols that are enforced by law, regardless of sound frequency.
+In New Zealand, the laws are very different to anywhere else in the world, and underwater transmission loss modelling may be required.
+This can be handled by our New Zealand office.

-Regulations vary between countries, but it is typical to alter the start-up procedure of a sound source according to regulatory (or locally-agreed) guidelines.
-For example if a multibeam sonar is used, as a precaution, prior to continuous operation, the sonar is often powered on and off over a set period (often 20-minutes), known as a ‘soft-start’, which is intended to act as a warning signal and allow any marine mammals present to move away from the noise source.
-A proper Marine Mammal Mitigation Plan (MMMP) should be written, unique to your survey.
+Regulations vary between countries, but it is typical to alter start-up procedure of sound source according to regulatory (or locally-agreed) guidelines.
+For example, if a multibeam sonar is used, as a precaution prior to continuous operation, the sonar is often initially powered on and off over a set period (often 20 minutes), known as a ‘soft-start’ procedure.
+A soft start is intended to act as a warning signal to give any marine mammals present time to move away from the noise source.
+A Marine Mammal Mitigation Plan (MMMP) should be written, unique to your survey.

 Todd, VLG, Todd, IB, Gardiner, JC, and Morrin, ECN (2015): Marine Mammal Observer and Passive Acoustic Monitoring Handbook.
 Pelagic Publishing Ltd, Exeter, UK.